 Stand alone Vacuum frames are available in just about any size you want.
 For light sources with a built-in vacuum frame, the vacuum frame pulls out as a drawer mounted below the light source.
 Due to the weight of the drawer, the UV Light Source must be mounted to solid table or counter top with "L" brackets that are provided.
 The front edge of the unit must hang over the edge of the table or counter by 2" to provide clearance for the vacuum pump hose to hang down.

 The paper and negative are loaded onto the vacuum mat in the open drawer position, the glass frame is closed and vacuum pump is started, then the drawer is pushed in under the light bank for the timed exposure.
-These unit's typical delivery is 6 weeks.
-Units are usually shipped North American Van Lines High Value Product Service on a pallet, and special handling maybe required for stairs if no freight elevator is available.
+These unit's typical delivery is 6-12 weeks, depending on the unit size.
+Units are usually shipped on a pallet, and special handling maybe required for inside delivery or for stairs if no freight elevator is available.

 Your light source is warranted for one year and is designed to give you many years of trouble free service.